LumaSynchrony - Light, Sound, Love and Obsession

 LumaSynchrony

 LumaSynchrony began as a long exploration into sound, image, and the structures that connect them.
-Over time, that work moved through software, systems design, performance, and research before emerging as a book.
+Over time, that work moved through software, immersive systems design, performance, and research before emerging as a book.
 What started as an investigation into perception, interaction, and pattern gradually became a story—one that carries those same questions forward through narrative, character, and world.

 For many years, the work was not a book.
 It was a system.
 An experimental platform designed to explore how sound and visual form could exist together, not as separate elements, but as a unified and responsive environment.
 This work became known as Visual Synth, a living instrument built on the idea that patterns could serve as a kind of glue between what we hear and what we see.